What's the difference between using let, var, and const in JavaScript?

 Function Scope: Variables declared with

-are function-scoped, leading to potential unintended variable leaking.Hoisting: Variables declared with
+varare function-scoped, leading to potential unintended variable leaking.Hoisting: Variables declared with

-are hoisted to the top of their scope and initialized withundefined
+varare hoisted to the top of their scope and initialized withundefined, which can result in unexpected behaviors.

 2. let

-allows block-level scoping, addressing some of the limitations of var
+Introduced in ES6, let allows block-level scoping, addressing some of the limitations of var.

 Example:

-function exampleLet() {
+javascriptfunction exampleLet() {

 if (true) {